zelixirSH/HybridSP/README.md

     KORP-PL: https://team.inria.fr/nano-d/software/korp-pl/

 ## Usage
 The protein should be provided in `pdb` format, and the ligand in `mol2` format.
+You may use openbabel for format convert.

 HybridSP functions as a post-scoring model for protein-ligand complexes; therefore, the ligand must first be properly docked into the binding pocket using a docking program such as AutoDock Vina.